kersing/packet_forwarder/poly_pkt_fwd/readme.md

 network connection to the internet or a private network (Ethernet, 3G, Wifi, microwave link), and optionally a GPS receiver for synchronization.

-Servers: abstract computers that will process the RF packets received and forwarded by the gateway, and issue RF packets in response that the gateway will have to emit.
+Network Servers: abstract computers that will process the RF packets received and forwarded by the gateway, and issue RF packets in response that the gateway will have to emit.

 Ghost Server: Program on in/external computer the serves simulated radio packets for testing purposes.
 Packets are send/received via UDP protocol.

+Monitor Server: Program on in/external computer from which it is possible to maintain the gateway by requesting system status updates or logging in by an ssh tunnel through a firewall (on the gateways side)

 3. Dependencies